MJH1000/wp-react/README.md

 # wp-react

-A simple WP/React proof of concept that does not require NodeJS.
+A simple WP/React proof of concept that does not require NodeJS to run.